Photojournalists covering disaster need to know their role

 Some clues that you have crossed the line into narcissism:

-• When asked why you are doing the photography, your motivation is about you having a good experience.
+• When asked why you are doing the photography, your motivation is about having a good experience.

-• When your conversation is all about the gear, you are using.
-Gear centric is an indication of self-indulgence.
+• When your conversation is all about the gear you are using, Gear-centric is an indication of self-indulgence.

 • When evaluating a trip, you have that country stamped in your passport.